splunk-soar-connectors/safebrowsing/README.md

 Type: **investigate**
 Read only: **True**

-Checks with Google Safe Browsing for records of a domain's previous malicious behavior\.
+Checks with Google Safe Browsing for records of a domain's previous malicious behavior.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS